 Growing up in Canton, MI, I had many ties to Detroit.
 Both my parents had worked there, my older sister attended Wayne State, and I volunteered with many organizations in the city, as well as interning at the RenCen after my freshman year.
-After volunteering at DP Day 2015, I was lucky enough to join the Major Events team as a Logistics Coordinator.
-This year, I look forward to building off of last year’s momentum to make OneStopShop and DP Day even greater successes.
+After volunteering at DP Day 2015, I was lucky enough to join the Major Events team as a Logistics Coordinator in 2015-16, and led Major Events as the director in 2016-17.
+This year, I look forward to building off of last year’s momentum to promote the Detroit Partnership's mission on campus and to continue forming new relationships with community partners in Detroit.

 I grew up in Northville, Michigan which is about 30 minutes away from Detroit.
 I was blessed to grow up in an affluent area and have had a lot of privilege in my life; however, I always tried to remain cognizant of my family’s roots in America.
 In 1987, my parents immigrated from India to Detroit with very little money and with a 1 year old daughter.
 In Detroit, they were given opportunities to earn their way through their post-graduate degrees, find jobs in the city, and lay the foundation for where my family is today.
 This city has done so much for my family, so when I came to college and heard about DP my natural inclination was to join and work side by side with the people of Detroit so that the opportunities that were there for my parents can be afforded to every citizen of Detroit.
 From having the chance to volunteer at Michigan Technical Academy my freshman year to my time on the finance team my sophomore year, I can definitely say joining DP was a great decision and I look forward to being a part of this organization’s future.